revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 <blockquote>

 - A blue/green deployment is an application deployment strategy.
-- First we create two separate, but identical environments.
+- First, we create two separate, but identical environments.
 - One environment (blue) is running the current application version and one environment (green) is running the new application version.
 - Using a blue/green deployment strategy increases application availability and reduces deployment risk by simplifying the rollback process if a deployment fails.
 - Once testing has been completed on the green environment, live application traffic is directed to the green environment and the blue environment is deprecated.